dlang-tour/announce/README.md

-# annouce
+# Annouce

-For announcements and public discussions
+Announcements and public discussions